KikeVen/enrique-bruzual/content/blog/pipenv.md

 ### Then: came easy_install

-The user would just type easy_install the name of the package, the script would go to PyPi and look for it on the index and get the URL from where to downloaded. it didn't have an uninstall option and the integrity of the package depended on the publishers
+The user would just type easy_install the name of the package, the script would go to PyPi and look for it on the index and get the URL from where to downloaded. it didn't have an uninstall option and the integrity of the link depended on the publishers

 ### Later:  pip, virtualenv and requirements.txt